osg-htc/docs/docs/other/install-gwms-frontend.md

 be the same.
 By default, the VO Frontend will run as user `frontend` (UID is machine dependent) so these proxies must be owned by the user `frontend`.

+!!! note
+    Both proxies need to be passwordless to allow [automatic proxy renewal](#proxy-configuration).

 #### VO Frontend proxy

 The use of a service certificate is recommended.
 Then you create a proxy from